cruhland/notes/web.md

 The recommended use of this attribute is on "supplemental" interfaces that just provide additional methods for other interfaces (like mixins in Scala).

+## DOM events

+The `input` event is fired whenever the state of a user input element is modified.
+The `change` event is fired in slightly different ways depending on the particular type of user input, but the rough condition is when the state of the element has been more permanently changed.
+For example, when a user is typing in a `text` input, `input` events will be fired for each keystroke (approximately).
+The `change` event will only be fired when the element loses focus, indicating that the user will not be making further edits.

+## HTML elements

+### The `input` element

+The `input` element represents many different forms of user-provided data, distinguished by the `type` attribute.

+#### File upload (`type=file`)

+Allows the user to select one or more files.
+Each file has a name, type, and body (contents).

+More than one file can be selected only if the `multiple` attribute is set.

+Both the `input` and `change` events are fired at this element when its state changes.

+The `accept` attribute is a hint about what kinds of files are acceptable.
+Its value is a comma-separated list of unique tokens, where a token can be one of:

+- `audio/*`, `video/*`, or `image/*`
+- MIME type without parameters
+- File extensions (e.g. `.txt`)

+After the user has selected a file or files, the `files` DOM attribute provides access to a `FileList` of them.

 ## Miscellaneous

 ### Saving client-side app data to local files from the browser